pulumi/pulumi/README.md

 infrastructure.
 This can introduce mutability, require custom scripts & code, and creates a wider surface area for operators, admins, and developers to collaborate.

-Pulumi is collection of cloud SDK's to work with many utilities including: cloud provider IaaS, managed services, containers and serverless.
-Pulumi's SDKs are made available as infrastructure-as-code (IaC) libraries for many general purpose programming languages that allow you to use real code to manage and operate your cloud resources, services, and apps.
+Pulumi works with cloud providers, managed services, containers and serverless computing.
+Pulumi offers various infrastructure-as-code (IaC) libraries for many general purpose programming languages that allow you to use real code to manage and operate your cloud resources, services, and apps.